 Browser

-class and will handle raster and draw.
+class and will handle raster-and-draw.
 It’ll also

 handle interactions with the browser chrome.
 The main thread, on the